What is a Solar Energy Installation Manager?

 - Purchase or rent equipment for solar energy system installation.

-Solar Energy Installation Managers state the following job skills are important in their day-to-day work.
+When polled, Solar Energy Installation Managers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.